evereverland/2022/journal/2022-10-08-hello-originstory.md

 _2022-10-08 ~ first draft_

-EverEverLand has a mission, but as yet there is no map of how to get there.
-Given our circumstances, most likely we will let others be the prime contractors.
-So then who do we want to help?
-Here is a commentary on an obvious candidate
+The EverEverLand project has a mission and vision, but as yet there is no map of how to get there.
+Given our circumstances, most likely we will let other people and organizations be prime movers.
+Our role will be to help, document and motivate their activities.
+So then, who do we want to help?
+Below is a commentary on an obvious candidate.

 I met the founder of OriginStory a few days ago.
 The website is a work-in-progress, nonetheless I find the site attractive, clear and compelling.
 I have observed a number of characteristics that speak for themselves.
 Rather than describe them, I have copy-pasted text directly from the site.
+The quotations are their own evidence ofthe characteristic being described.
 Note the following conventions:

-> Text with gray background has been copy pasted from OriginStory website
+> Text with a gray background has been copy pasted from OriginStory website

 * Simple text preceded by bullets is ours